Choosing your shoes when mobility is limited

 Think about incorporating orthopedic devices into your footwear

-• A higher cut to prevent heel slippage.
+• High cut to secure the heel

-• One size larger to fit thicker insoles comfortably.
+• One size larger to fit thicker insoles comfortably

 PiedRéseau offers concrete orthopedic treatments to help you regain your mobility